HomeAnti-AgingSunscreen and Wrinkles: Why It Matters Most

 Final takeaway

 Sunscreen is the most proven anti-wrinkle step there is, because it stops the UV damage that causes lines in the first place.
-Choose a broad-spectrum SPF 30+ you enjoy wearing, apply enough every morning, and reapply outdoors.
+Choose a broad-spectrum SPF 30+ you enjoy wearing, apply enough every morning, reapply outdoors, and wear it year-round.
 It protects both your skin and everything else you do for it.

 General skincare education, not medical advice.